Regd.No.: 126198/071/072

 • Amazing scenery of awesome panorama throughout the trek.

-• Visiting traditional villages enrich with old culture and religion.
+• Visiting traditional villages enriched with old culture and religion.

 • Home of the Highlanders the Sherpa of Solu and Khumbu region of Everest.

-• Into tranquil woodland of beautiful rhododendron, pines and birch trees.
+• Into tranquil woodland of beautiful rhododendrons, pines, and birch trees.

 The 23-day long Jiri Everest Base camp trek trail passes through iconic high-hill and sub-alpine settlements of Dolakha, Ramechap, and Solukhumbu which enables trekkers to be in close proximity to the massive high hills and mountains and be a part of the rich lifestyle and culture of the village people.